Levantine Bedouin in Lebanon

 Introduction / History

 The traditional homeland of the Bedouin Arabs is the Arabian Desert.
-Some Bedouin groups have migrated into the Negev Desert region of Israel, the West Bank, Gaza, and also Lebanon.
-Among these are the Levantine Bedouins, also known as the Eastern Bedawi Bedouins.
+Some Bedouin groups have migrated north into the Negev Desert region of Israel, the West Bank, Gaza, and also Lebanon.
+Among these are the Levantine Bedouins.
+Most are sheep and goat herders.
+The largest of these groups are the Banu Sakhr and the al-Huwaytat.
 The Bedouin fall into two basic social classes.
 One class is known as the "true" Bedouin, and they live as nomadic shepherds.
 The other group has embraced farming and is known as the fellahin.
 The fellahin lead a more settled life on the edge of the desert.
+In contrast, the "true" Bedouin have been known for raiding any caravans that cross their path while journeying across barren deserts.
 They move into the desert during the rainy winter seasons and back to the desert's edge during the hot, dry summers.
 They speak Badawi, or as it is more commonly called, Bedouin Arabic.
-Among the Levantine Bedouins in Lebanon, almost none of them retain the nomadic lifestyle of their ancestors.
-The Levantine Bedouins also live in the West Bank, Jordan, and Syria, but they are especially numerous in Egypt.

 What Are Their Lives Like?

 Levantine Bedouins are not quite settled, and they are not quite nomadic.
 In both Lebanon and the West Bank, established governments have bulldozed some of their settlements, sometimes using the excuse that they don't have permits.
 When that happens, they are left with nowhere to go and their homes are in ruins.
-The material culture of the Bedouins is limited.
-Their tents are their main possessions, and animals are very important.
-Some earn a living by buying and selling sheep and goats.
-Although the Bedouins once considered it degrading to have manual labor jobs, this has changed somewhat in recent years.
+The Israeli government often wants to build permanent settlements to replace the tent camps of the Levantine Bedouins.
+The nomads among the Levantine Bedouins in the West Bank live in tents which are divided by a decorative partition called a gata.
+Half of the tent is for the women, children, cooking utensils, and storage.
+The other half contains a fireplace and is used for entertaining.
+Their tents are their main possessions, and animals are very important for their nomadic lifestyle.
+Camels are their primary means of transportation, while sheep and goats are bought and sold.
+Dairy products are the main food source for the Bedouin.
+They use the milk from camels and goats to make yogurt and butter.
+Most of their meals consist of at least a bowl of milk, yogurt, or rice.
+When available, they eat round loaves of unleavened bread.
+When they can find them in a desert oasis, they gather dates as their only produce.
+Meat is only served on special occasions such as marriage feasts, ceremonial events or when guests are present.
+To endure the extreme heat of the desert, the Levantine Bedouins wear lightweight, light-colored clothing.
+It is very loose-fitting, allowing for the circulation of air.
+Although the Bedouin once considered it degrading to have manual labor jobs, this has changed somewhat in recent years.
 Due to the need for better health conditions, more money, and better living conditions, some have accepted wage-paying jobs.
-Even when they are settled, the Levantine Bedouins are less likely to have access to modern medicine than their Arab and Israeli counterparts, partly because they live in more remote places.
-Rightly or wrongly they are either forgotten or considered to be outside the sphere of the Lebanese government.
+Even when they are settled, the Levantine Bedouins are less likely to have access to modern medicine than their Arab and Israeli counterparts.

 The Bedouin live a mainly nomadic lifestyle, relying on the transportation of camels and the shelter of woven tents.
 They lead a harsh existence with few amenities.